buildpacks/rfcs/text/0006-app-layer-metadata-source.md

 # Summary
 [summary]: #summary

-Adds Source URL and hash properties to app metadata in the manifest, `Config.Labels."io.buildpacks.lifecycle.metadata".app`.
+Adds Source uri and sha properties to app metadata in the manifest, `Config.Labels."io.buildpacks.lifecycle.metadata".app`.

 # Motivation
 [motivation]: #motivation

 - **Why should we do this?**
 The provenance of the app should be transparent, and the image should be reproducible.
-Providing metadata about the source URL and commit hash of the App assists in achieving this.
+Providing metadata about the source uri and commit sha of the App assists in achieving this.

 - **What use cases does it support?**